 Some people may be entitled to Spanish government benefits or support as residents.
 Click here for more information.

 If you need extra help understanding or more support applying for UK or Spanish benefits or Spanish government services, please see this list of possible contacts.
+(Add in your town or village on the next page to filter results to organisations near you).

 Please note applying for benefits from either the UK or Spain is not an immediate process.
 It is recommended to apply as soon as possible, even if you are unsure about your long-term residency plans in Spain, as any other emergency help you receive could only be limited for a short period of time.